12 Bible Verses About Self-Love: And Practical Applications

 God loves you—just the way you are.
 Ask him to help you learn to be gentle with yourself as you aim to extend this same gentleness to others.

-At least once a week, carve out ten to fifteen minutes to assess the state of your soul.
+At least once a week, carve out ten to fifteen minutes to assess the state of your body and soul.
 Find a quiet place to sit, take a walk, or even assess your life as you lie in the comfort of your bed.

 How is your soul?
 Are you tired?
 Excited?
 Bored?
 Stressed?